chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 1. S3FullAccess (for aws AmazonS3FullAccess)

-Create an IAM role to give access of **S3** to **OpenSearch** instances.
+Create an IAM role to give access to **S3** in **OpenSearch** instances.
 The role should already be assigned as the OpenSearch instance tries to communicate S3.

 The permissions can either be directly added to the user or added via **IAM Group**.